Atar, Mauritanie موريتانيا - Things to Do in Atar

 Explore Ancient Rock Art Sites

-Discover prehistoric petroglyphs and rock paintings scattered throughout the Adrar region, depicting ancient wildlife, hunting scenes, and early human settlements.
-These archaeological treasures, some dating back thousands of years, provide fascinating insights into the region's history when the Sahara was much greener and supported diverse wildlife including elephants, giraffes, and crocodiles.
+Discover prehistoric petroglyphs and rock paintings scattered throughout the Adrar region, depicting ancient wildlife, human figures, and scenes from daily life thousands of years ago.
+These archaeological treasures provide insight into the region's rich prehistoric past when the Sahara was green and populated.

 Getting There